twistlock/whoc/README.md

- -p, --port                 Port of remote server, defaults to 8080 -e, --exec                 Wait for exec mode for static container runtimes, waits until an exec to the container occurred -a, --exec-extra-argument  In exec mode, pass an additional argument to the runtime so it won't exit quickly (e.g. '--help') -c, --pid-count            In exec mode, how many pids to check when searching for the runtime process, defaults to 6
+ -p, --port                 Port of remote server, defaults to 8080 -e, --exec                 Wait for exec mode for static container runtimes, waits until an exec to the container occurred -a, --exec-extra-argument  In exec mode, pass an additional argument to the runtime so it won't exit quickly (e.g. '--help')
 ```